yoyojacky/deskpidocs/wiki/docs/super4c.md

 A total of four CM5 channels are supported, with each channel featuring identical extended interfaces, which are labeled with the numbers 1, 2, 3, and 4 on the hardware silk screen.

 ### CM5 Connector

 The standard CM5 connector is used, with a total height of 3mm below the board after installation.

 ###  micro HDMI 2.0 Interface

-The standard micro HDMI interface is directly connected to the HDMI0 interface of the CM5 module.
+The standard micro HDMI interface is directly connected to the `HDMI0` interface of the CM5 module.
 The 5V power on the interface is provided by the motherboard through a current - limiting switch.

 ### USB3.0 Interface

-The CM5 module features two USB 3.0 interfaces.
-On this motherboard, the USB 3.0 interface is connected to Port 0.
+The CM5 module features 2 x `USB 3.0` interfaces.
+On this motherboard, the USB 3.0 interface is connected to `Port 0`.
 The interface is equipped with a current - limiting switch, which provides a maximum power supply capability of 0.9A to external devices.

 ![super4c05](./imgs/super4c/main_05.png)

 ### USB2.0 Interface

 The CM5 module has one USB 2.0 interface, which is connected to the Type-C connector on this motherboard.
-This interface only connects the D+/D- signals and does not provide power to external devices.
-It can be used in conjunction with the nRPIBOOT signal to program the CM5.
+This interface only connects the D+/D- signals and does not provide external power.
+It can be used in conjunction with the `nRPIBOOT` signals to program the CM5.

 ![super4c06](./imgs/super4c/main_06.png)

 ### 1Gbps Ethernet Interface

-Connected to the native Gigabit Ethernet interface of the CM5, it uses a standard RJ45 connector and does not support Power over Ethernet (PoE).
+Connected to the CM5's native Gigabit Ethernet interface, using a standard `RJ45` connector and `does not support Power over Ethernet (PoE)`.

 ![super4c07](./imgs/super4c/main_07.png)

 ### 2.5Gbps Ethernet Interface

-The CM5 module features two USB 3.0 interfaces.
-On this motherboard, the 2.5Gbps Ethernet interface is expanded through the USB 3.0 Port 1 of the CM5.
-This interface also supports Gigabit and Fast Ethernet (100Mbps) connections.
+Extended from the CM5's USB3.0 Port 1, this interface also supports Gigabit and Fast Ethernet (10/100/1000Mbps) connections.

 ![super4c08](./imgs/super4c/main_08.png)

 ### microSD Card Interface

-A push - type interface that only supports the CM5Lite version.
+Press-fit interface, only supports `CM5 Lite` version.

 ### M.2 M-Key Interface

-Supports various M.2 M-key cards.
-The interface only provides PCIe signals and supports the 2280 form factor.
+* Supports various M.2 M-key cards. with only PCIe signals on the interface.
+* `ONLY` supports the 2280 form factor.

 ### Fan Interface

-The interface size and signal definitions are the same as those on the official CM5 IO board.
+Same interface dimensions and signal definitions as the Raspberry Pi Official CM5 IO Board. (compatible with Active cooler's JST cable, but do not compatible
+        with the mouting holes)

 ![super4c09](./imgs/super4c/main_09.png)

 ### RTC Battery Interface

-The interface size and signal definitions are the same as those on the official CM5 IO board
+Same interface dimensions and signal definitions as the official CM5 IO board.

 ![super4c10](./imgs/super4c/main_10.png)

 ### MIPI Interface

-The interface size and signal definitions are the same as those on the official CM5 IO board, featuring a 22 - pin, 0.5 - pitch FPC (Flexible Printed Circuit) connector.
+Same interface dimensions and signal definitions as the official CM5 IO board, featuring a `22-pin`, `0.5-pitch FPC` (Flexible Printed Circuit) connector.

 ![super4c11](./imgs/super4c/main_11.png)

 ### Jumper Headers

-The IO voltage is by default configured to +3.3V.
-The pin definitions correspond one - to - one with the silk - screen markings on the board.
-These headers also bring out GPIO8/9/10/11 for expansion use.
-Additionally, the PMIC_ENABLE signal can be controlled either through jumpers or via the ESP32 (with different ESP32 IO pins allocated for controlling different CM5 channels).
+The IO voltage is by default configured to +3.3V, with pin definitions matching the silk screen on the board.
+This pin header  also brings out `GPIO8/GPIO9/GPIO10/GPIO11` for expansion use.
+Additionally, the `PMIC_ENABLE` signal can be controlled via jumpers or ESP32(with different ESP32 IO Pin allocations for different CM5 Channels).
 The figure below shows the jumper pins and silk - screen markings corresponding to the first - channel CM5.

 ![super4c12](./imgs/super4c/main_12.png)

 ### ESP32

-The model of the ESP32 integrated on the motherboard is ESP32-WROOM-32E-N4.
+The model of the ESP32 integrated on the motherboard is `ESP32-WROOM-32E-N4`.
 The motherboard comes with a pre-installed basic firmware that can perform simple power control, monitor voltage and current, and display the information in real - time on an OLED screen (SSD1306).

 #### ESP32 Pin Allocation